trackmania-rl/tmrl/readme/install_linux.md

 ## TrackMania 2020 installation (Steam)

 - Install Steam
-  - If you are using Debian (Ubuntu...), you can do this in a terminal with `sudo apt-get install steam`
+  - If you are using Debian/Ubuntu, you can do this in a terminal with `sudo apt-get install steam`
 - Launch Steam.
   - You can do this by executing the `steam` command in a terminal
 - Connect to your Steam account (or create one).